jundalisay/superblist/content/en/research/engels/dialectics/ape2.md

 Law and politics arose, and with them that fantastic reflection of human things in the human mind – religion.
 In the face of all these images, which appeared in the first place to be products of the mind and seemed to dominate human societies, the more modest productions of the working hand retreated into the background, the more so since the mind that planned the labour was able, at a very early stage in the development of society (for example, already in the primitive family), to have the labour that had been planned carried out by other hands than its own.

 All merit for the swift advance of civilisation was ascribed to the mind, to the development and activity of the brain.

-Men became accustomed to explain their actions as arising out of thought instead of their needs (which in any case are reflected and perceived in the mind); and so in the course of time there emerged that idealistic world outlook which, especially since the fall of the world of antiquity, has dominated men’s minds.
+Men became accustomed to explain their actions as arising out of thought instead of their needs (which in any case are reflected and perceived in the mind).
+In time, there emerged that idealistic world outlook which, especially since the fall of the world of antiquity, has dominated men’s minds.

 It still rules them to such a degree that even the most materialistic natural scientists of the Darwinian school are still unable to form any clear idea of the origin of man, because under this ideological influence they do not recognise the part that has been played therein by labour.

 Animals, as has already been pointed out, change the environment by their activities in the same way, even if not to the same extent, as man does, and these changes, as we have seen, in turn react upon and change those who made them.
 In nature nothing takes place in isolation.